carabina/MVReport/README.md

 ### Simple Page Elements
 If you wish only to generate document with portion of text, or simple repeatable content you can use this approach.
-Create concrete instance of `MVReport` depending of type report type you wish to generate (currently there is only `MVPDFReport` available), and initialize it with your `MVReportPageInfo` object.
-Create concrete instance of `MVReportPageElement` and initialize it with your plain text or HTML text that should go into report.
+Create concrete instance of `MVReport` depending on report type you wish to generate (currently there is only `MVPDFReport` available), and initialize it with your `MVReportPageInfo` object.
+Create concrete instance of `MVReportPageElement` and initialize it with your plain text or HTML text.
 Attach `MVReportPageElement` instance to pageElement property of `MVReport` instance and generate report.
 ```objective-c
 MVReport *report = [[MVPDFReport alloc] initWithPageInfo:myPageInfo];
 MVReportPageElement *pageElement = [[MVReportSimpleTextFormatter alloc] initWithText:mySimpleText];